SofiaKapsiani/FLIMngo/README.md

 #### **Execution Order**

-To generate simulated FLIM data, run the notebooks found in `data_simulation` in the following order:
+To generate simulated FLIM data, run the notebooks found in `data_simulation` directory in the following order:

 1. **`notebook1_cropp_imgs.ipynb`**
    - Applies a sliding window approach to extract **256×256 pixel sub-images** (x, y) from the HPA fluorescence intensity images, as shown in **(a)**.